brave/qa-resources/wikitemplate-cr-upgrade.md

 - [ ] Test that tabs can be detached to create a new window
 - [ ] Test that you are able to reattach a tab to an existing window
 - [ ] Test that you can quickly switch tabs
+- [ ] Test that tabs can be cloned

 ## Zoom